DigiDevZ/MyDestiny/README.md

 # MyDestiny
 MyDestiny is a Destiny 2 companion app project that I have been working on.

+## NO LONGER WORKING ON THIS PROJECT AS OF 2018

 ## Current build of project
   * 0.9.1